Poblano peppers stuffed with creamy black beans smothered in homemade enchilada sauce, a perfect plant-based meal!

 - 2 teaspoons vinegar

 Poblanos Roast the peppers on the BBQ grill by cooking over medium-high heat for 10-15 minutes.
 Turn them occasionally as the peppers blister and lightly char.
 OR place them on a baking sheet in a 400℉ oven for about 30 minutes, turning occasionally as the skin blisters.
 The peppers should be wrinkled, soft and slump or collapse a bit.
 Place the hot peppers in a bowl, cover with a plate or plastic wrap to keep the steam in.
 Allow to cool until you can handle them.
 Use a paring knife to peel away the skin.
 Slit one side and scrape out seeds.

 Beans Combine in a small saucepan, beans (with their liquid), chile powder, oregano, coriander, cumin, dried onion, garlic powder, cayenne and salt.
 Bring to a boil, then reduce heat and simmer 10 minutes, mashing beans with a fork or potato masher.
 Remove from heat.

 Enchilada Sauce while beans are simmering make the sauce.
 Combine flour, chile powder, cumin, oregano, and garlic powder.

 In a medium saucepan, over medium heat, add 3 tablespoons oil.
 Let the oil heat for 3 minutes or so, until it gets hot.
 A drop of flour should sizzle in the oil.
 Add the flour-spice mixture, stir constantly to combine and to prevent burning.
 Stir in tomato paste, cook 1 minute.
-Add liquid, stirring constantly to combine, break down lumps and prevent scorching.
+Add broth, stirring constantly to combine, break down lumps and prevent scorching.
 Bring to a boil, then reduce heat to a simmer for 10-12 minutes, stirring regularly.
 Remove from heat, stir in vinegar.

 Assemble Fill pepper with beans, spoon enchilada sauce over pepper.
 Sprinkle with corn and crumbled cheese.